-Texas is unique in that we are the only state where an employer has the option of providing workers’ compensation coverage to their employees.
-For employees without this coverage, you will likely need to pursue a negligence claim in order to recover compensation.
+Texas is unique in that it’s one of the only states where an employer has the option of whether or not to provide workers’ compensation coverage to their employees.
+Workers without true WC coverage will likely need to pursue a personal injury claim in order to recover compensation.

 Workers’ compensation is a state-regulated insurance program for employees who become injured or fall ill during the course and scope of their employment.
 It allows a person who is injured on the job to recover a portion of their lost wages and receive medical treatment, without having to prove that the employer was negligent in causing the injury.